Outrage as just FOUR Welsh Labour politicians turn up for Winter Fuel Payments debate

 In an interview with Steve Edginton, Farage spoke at length about the "exploding" numbers of migrants crossing the Channel into Britain and admitted that his "ambition" is not to mass deport them.

-Majority of people in England and Wales want Scotland to remain in Union - POLL
+10 years after the Scottish independence referendum, 68% of adults in England and 56% in Wales say they want Scotland to stay in the Union

 Ashfield District Council in Nottinghamshire has approved a new public spaces protection order (PSPO) with the aim of introducing fines for catcalling.